BobbyZhouZijian/bobbyzhouzijian.github.io/_pages/about.md

 <div style="text-align: left; margin-top: 3em;">
   <p style="color: #2c3e50; font-size: 1em; margin: 0;">
     I'm always excited to discuss research ideas, collaborate on projects, or simply chat about the fascinating world of AI and machine learning.
-Welcome to connect me on email, linkedin, or X (twitter) and let's chat!
+Feel free to connect with me on email, LinkedIn, or X (Twitter) and let's chat!
   </p>
 </div>